Chymyst/chymyst-core/docs/chymyst04.md

 The chemical designation of the molecule specifies two aspects of the concurrent program:

 - what other molecules (i.e. what other chemical designations) are required to start a reaction with this molecule, and at which reaction site;
-- what computation will be performed when all the required input molecules are available.
+- what computation will be performed when this molecule and all the other required input molecules are available.

 When a new reaction site is defined, new molecules bound to that site are defined as well.
 (These molecules are inputs to reactions defined at the new site.)